scindex/scindex/scindex.md

 ### Section: I04 - Hardware & Sensor Interfaces
 _Interfaces for interacting with physical hardware, sensors, and actuators._

+- **I0400**: Hardware & Sensor Interfaces Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Hardware & Sensor Interfaces section.

 - **I0410**: General Purpose Input/Output (GPIO)
   - *Description*: A generic pin on an integrated circuit whose behavior can be controlled by the user at run time.
   - *Examples*: libgpiod, RPi.GPIO